About usThe Independent Evaluation Unit (IEU) ensures GCF is accountable and effective

 Got a question about the IEU or its work?
 Below are some frequently asked questions and answers.
 If you don't see your question here, feel free to contact the IEU.

-IEU’s overall theory of change is “Trusted Evidence.
+The IEU pursues the motto of “Trusted Evidence.
 Informed Policies.
 High Impact.”
 The IEU relies on high-quality research to produce accurate and relevant evaluations and reliable evidence.
 IEU’s evaluations provide decision makers with important insights required to develop effective policy.
 When evidence-informed policies are implemented, the likelihood of high impact is much greater.
-The IEU is also currently developing the GCF’s evaluation policy, which will inform this work.
+The Evaluation Policy for the GCF, developed by the IEU, also informs this work.